silogen/kaiwo/docs/docs/getting-started/quickstart.md

 * `kaiwo monitor`: Monitor (GPU) workloads
 * `kaiwo exec`: Execute arbitrary commands inside the workload containers

+For a list of full functionality run `kaiwo --help`, or for a specific command, `kaiwo <command> --help`.

 ### Submitting workloads

 Given a Kaiwo manifest, you can submit it via the following command: